CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 ### Task 4: Demonstrate Failover

 1. **Simulate Primary Server Failure**
+We're going to stop the primary server, to simulate some real failure (e.g. hardware failure or loss of network).
    - Stop the MySQL service on the primary server:
      ```bash
      sudo systemctl stop mysql